Vikas Upadhyay

-Vikas Upadhyay (born 1975) is an Indian politician who is a Member of Legislative Assembly (MLA), Raipur West, Vidhan Sabha, Chhattisgarh state.
+Vikas Upadhyay (born 5 November 1975) is an Indian politician from Chhattisgarh.
+He is a former Member of Chhattisgarh Legislative Assembly representing Raipur City West.

 Early life

 He was born to a farmer's family in Raipur, Chhattisgarh, India.
-His family had no political background but he was attracted to politics from his student days and was known as a firebrand idealist with revolutionary fervor in student politics.
+He came from a non-political background but was attracted to politics from a young age.

 He joined the National Students Union of India (NSUI) during his early days of school in 1994.
 He became the President of NSUI Block, Raipur, was elected as the President of the College Unit and became the District President NSUI.
 He joined the National Committee as the Secretary, NSUI.
-He was given charge of the states of Rajasthan, Jammu & Kashmir and Himachal Pradesh.
+He led the states of Rajasthan, Jammu & Kashmir and Himachal Pradesh.
 He was elected as the President of the NSUI for the state of Chhattisgarh.

 Political career

-He was inducted into the Indian Youth Congress national committee as Secretary in 2009.
-During this time he travelled in the states of Punjab, Uttar Pradesh, Tripura and the union territory of Chandigarh.
+He was inducted into the Indian Youth Congress national committee as Secretary in 2009, travelling the states of Punjab, Uttar Pradesh, Tripura and the union territory of Chandigarh.